magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 the breath and this even and continuous awareness you have presence of mind.

-There must be both sati and Sati is recollection and is self-awareness.
+There must be both sati and *sampajañña.* Sati is recollection and *sampajañña* is self-awareness.
 Right now you are clearly aware of the breath.
-This exercise of watching the breath helps sati and develop together.
+This exercise of watching the breath helps sati and *sampajañña* develop together.
 They share the work.
-Having both sati and is like having two workers to lift a heavy plank of wood.
+Having both sati and *sampajañña* is like having two workers to lift a heavy plank of wood.
 Suppose there are two people trying to lift some heavy planks, but the weight is so great, they have to strain so hard, that it’s almost unendurable.
 Then another person, imbued with goodwill, sees them and rushes in to help.
-In the same way, when there is sati and , then paññā (wisdom) will arise at the same place to help out.
+In the same way, when there is sati and *sampajañña*, then paññā (wisdom) will arise at the same place to help out.
 Then all three of them support each other.